mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

     -   [Game jams & game competitions](#game-jams-game-competitions)
     -   [Mantle of the Expert (and drama processes games)](#mantle-of-the-expert-and-drama-processes-games)
+    -   [Digital informal / participatory culture and Learning](#digital-informal-participatory-culture-and-learning)
-    -   [Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS](#inequality-of-access-to-participatory-culture-communities---perhaps-rewrite-this-based-on-tensions)
+        -   [Barrier - Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS](#barrier---inequality-of-access-to-participatory-culture-communities---perhaps-rewrite-this-based-on-tensions)
+    -   [Barrier - lack of knowledge of cultural processes](#barrier---lack-of-knowledge-of-cultural-processes)
--   [Review of relevant tensions emerging in the literature](#review-of-relevant-tensions-emerging-in-the-literature)
+-   [Review of relevant barriers emerging in the literature](#review-of-relevant-barriers-emerging-in-the-literature)
+    -   [Barrier: Paucity on research on designing for face to face learning communities of novice game makers](#barrier-paucity-on-research-on-designing-for-face-to-face-learning-communities-of-novice-game-makers)

 ## Literature Review Introduction